A-souza96/A-souza96/README.md

 I'm working as product developer | software developer at neubras, mainly developing embedded software, firmwares using C/C++.

-I'm interested in embedded systems, systems development, data.
+I'm interested in embedded systems, IoT, Telecom and robotics.

-Code mainly in: C/C++, Python
+Code mainly in: C/C++, Java

-current learning: Machine Learning
+current learning: Docker and Kubernetes

 Fun fact: I've been vocalist in two bands